|

 Articles/Items from Drew Fennell

-Here is a glossary of over one-thousand musical terms.
+Here is a glossary, now with well over 1,200 musical terms!
 The listing is geared towards trumpet players (and brass players in general), but I hope it will be useful to any musician.

 Instruments